Gaia Data Release 3 contents summary - Gaia

 Gaia DR3 yyy....yy

-The source list for Gaia EDR3 and Gaia DR3 is expected to be identical and a Gaia DR2 to Gaia EDR3 match table is already available from Gaia EDR3.
+The source list for Gaia EDR3 and Gaia DR3 is identical and a Gaia DR2 to Gaia EDR3 match table is already available from Gaia EDR3.

-- More information on the completeness of the survey will be published closer to the release of Gaia DR3
+- More information on the completeness of the survey can be found from Gaia Data Release 3: Summary of the contents and survey properties

 Astrometry (published as part of Gaia EDR3)